 | Best For | Autonomous multi-step workflows, budget-conscious developers | Iterative development, maximum customization |

-| Pricing | $15/mo Pro (predictable) | $20/mo Pro (variable with usage) |
+| Pricing | $20/mo Pro, flat daily/weekly quotas (legacy $15 plans grandfathered) | $20/mo Pro (variable with usage) |

 | AI Models | Claude, GPT-4, Gemini | Claude, GPT-4, Gemini, proprietary Composer |